-To mark the launch of the DSC and celebrate all the data-driven research done at the UvA, Data Science Day (Thursday 7th October) will include workshops, pitch presentations and a keynote from Suzy Moat, Professor of Behavioural Science and Co-director, Data Science Lab at Warwick Business School.
-The whole day will take place at the Allard Pierson Museum.
+To mark the launch of the DSC and celebrate all the data-driven research done at the UvA, we are hosting the inaugural Data Science Day.
+This will include workshops, pitch presentations and a keynote from Suzy Moat, Professor of Behavioural Science and Co-director, Data Science Lab at Warwick Business School.
+Register now to attend the workshops or afternoon event.

 |Date||7 October 2021|